 Homemade Extra Sticky Beeswax Wraps

 For a “bee-less” vegan alternative to beeswax wraps, simply swap out the beeswax for carnauba wax.
-If using this wax, make sure to add more oil (1 tbsp) and less wax (1 tbsp) to account for the brittle nature of carnauba.
-You’ll need about 1.5 tbsp of resin if using carnauba.
+If using this wax, make sure to add more oil (one tablespoon) and less wax (one tablespoon) to account for the brittle nature of carnauba.
+You’ll need about 1.5 tablespoons of resin if using carnauba.
 These beeswax-free wraps have a slightly oilier feel and leave just a touch more residue than beeswax wraps, but they stick wonderfully well.

 Depending on the size and number of sheets you want to make, you’ll need different amounts of beeswax, resin, and jojoba oil.
 Mommypotamus shares a guide on this.